Getting Rid of Mold

-To kill mold: Use white distilled vinegar and pour it into a spray bottle without watering it down.
-Spray the vinegar onto the moldy surface and leave it to sit for an hour.
+Black Mold Removal Using VinegarWhite vinegar is a mildly acidic product that cleans, deodorizes, and disinfects.
+It can also kill 82% of mold species, including black mold, on porous and non-porous surfaces.
+You can use it safely on most surfaces, and its offensive odor goes away quickly.
+Pour undiluted white vinegar into a spray bottle.
+Because white vinegar contains only about 20% acetic acid, adding water makes it less effective.
+Spray the vinegar onto the moldy surface and leave for an hour.
 Finally, wipe the area clean with water and allow the surface to dry.
 Any smell from the vinegar should clear within a few hours.